pldiiw/1arc/doc/architecture.md

  * 4096 bytes of memory
  * A memory index which contains the current read memory address by the interpreter, 12 bits long, also known as the program counter.
- * TODO: Stack and stack pointer
+ * The stack and stack pointer (respectively an array of 16 12-bit values and a 4 bit value)
  * A 64x32 pixels monochrome display
  * TODO: Input keypad
  * A 60Hz clock